sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

 - Open the url <a href="https://chromewebstore.google.com/detail/ida3/okfjgkfpccchnedafbkkijfjbfhhjkdf" target="_blank">https://chromewebstore.google.com/detail/ida3/okfjgkfpccchnedafbkkijfjbfhhjkdf</a>
 - Click "Add to Chrome" button to install plug-in.
 - The Chrome plugin offline installation package: **ida3-25.2.crx** can be downloaded from [IDA Resources page](../administration/administration-resources.html).
 - For Chrome plugin to work on IDA web version >= 22.1.1, please configure the cookieSameSite attribute of http session on liberty server.xml or WAS console.
-See docs above.

-Chrome plugin v2
-- Open the url <a href="https://chromewebstore.google.com/search/IBM%20IDA" target="_blank">https://chromewebstore.google.com/search/IBM%20IDA</a>
-- Click "Add to Chrome" button to install plug-in.
-- The Chrome plugin offline installation package: **ida-25.2.crx** can be downloaded from [IDA Resources page](../administration/administration-resources.html).
-- For Chrome plugin to work on IDA web version >= 22.1.1, please configure the cookieSameSite attribute of http session on liberty server.xml or WAS console.
-See docs above.

 ### Edge plugin
 - The same IDA Chrome plugin can also be installed in Edge.